NamedKitten/KittehPlayer/README.md

 ## Configuration
 - For docs on KittehPlayer please view DOCS.md or `man KittehPlayer`
-- For pinephone users or people with no opengl fbo support, see [Here](https://gist.github.com/NamedKitten/675ca8587a8f714a856c6d6d14a9562a) here for my pinephone config.
+- If you get a white screen when trying to play a video see [Here](https://gist.github.com/NamedKitten/675ca8587a8f714a856c6d6d14a9562a) for a config that may work.